Dog behaviourist: Professional associations

 In order to assist dog owners and trainers understand and utilise this behavioural training or become certified in the practice, professional associations dedicated to the development of behavioural dog training offer tools to further their development.
 Different associations have different standards, goals, and requirements for membership.
-Board-certified veterinary behaviourists are required to pass a credentialing application and exam to be recognised as board-certified in the view of the American Veterinary Medical Association (AVMA), or similar in other parts of the world, including the European Board of Veterinary Specliaists (EBVS) and the Australian and New Zealand College of Veterinary Scientists (ANZCVS).
+Board-certified veterinary behaviourists are required to pass a credentialing application and exam to be recognised as board-certified in the view of the American Veterinary Medical Association (AVMA), or similar in other parts of the world, including the Animal Behaviour and Training Council in the UK, European Board of Veterinary Specliaists (EBVS) and the Australian and New Zealand College of Veterinary Scientists (ANZCVS).
 Behaviourists may work and study towards formal accreditation with one of the many colleges providing training.
 Some associations might require accreditation to join, while others may require a declaration of intent for continuing personal development.
 Accreditation, may also be offered through local colleges and educational institutions.